CodingAbdullah/Next-MDX-Blog-Starter/README.md

     - Insert an Article into Supabase npx tsx article-manager.ts insert article-slug

-    - Delete an Article into Supabase npx tsx article-manager.ts delete article-slug
+    - Delete an Article from Supabase npx tsx article-manager.ts delete article-slug

-    - Update an Article into Supabase npx tsx article-manager.ts update article-slug new-article-file
+    - Update an Article in Supabase npx tsx article-manager.ts update article-slug new-article-file

-    - Fetch a Single Article into Supabase npx tsx article-manager.ts fetch article-slug
+    - Fetch a Single Article from Supabase npx tsx article-manager.ts fetch article-slug

-    - Fetch all Articles into Supabase npx tsx article-manager.ts fetchAll
+    - Fetch all Articles from Supabase npx tsx article-manager.ts fetchAll

 The article slug is the name of the markdown file located in the `/src/markdown` directory minus the extension, `.mdx`.